-Senator Godswill Akpabio is confident that Nigerians will re-elect President Muhammadu Buhari at next month's presidential election based on his first term performance.
+Akpabio confident Nigerians will re-elect Buhari based on first term performance

 While speaking during the inaugural meeting of the All Progressives Congress' Presidential Campaign Council on Thursday, January 10, 2019, the former governor said the president's achievements are enough to convince Nigerians that he deserves a second term.